-As many of you have already heard, last week, on October 20, 2017, the First Presidency of the Church put out a statement introducing a standard set of missionary interview questions.
-They asked that all priesthood leaders across the Church use these same standardized interview questions when meeting with young men and women who are prospective candidates to go on a mission.
+On October 20, 2017, the First Presidency of the Church released a statement introducing a standard set of missionary interview questions.
+They asked that all priesthood leaders across the Church use these same standardized interview questions when meeting with young men and women who are thinking about going on a mission.
 The First presidency asked that youth and their parents be made aware of these questions well in advance of the actual interview.
 Therefore, I am publishing them here to help get the word out.
 Click the following button to download a one-page PDF of the questions, or see the list of question in the body of this article below.

 Goal: To help missionaries be prepared and have a joyous experience